-From the iconic Bell AH-1 Cobra in 1967 to the modern combat platforms of today, attack helicopter design has undergone a remarkable evolution.
-In 2023, we witness the culmination of these advancements as we present the Top 10 attack helicopters in descending order starting with the 10th place holder and finishing with a Top 1.
+In 2024, we witness the culmination of these advancements as we present the Top 10 most advanced attack helicopters currently in service.
+We’ll begin with the 10th place holder, or the least advanced on our list, and conclude with the Top 1.

 Discover the essential elements that define a modern attack helicopter, including tandem seats, armored crew compartments, potent armaments, and state-of-the-art sensor suites.
 These helicopters also integrate cutting-edge technologies, such as short-range air defense systems.